madhavpatel236/Mega-Blogs/README.md

  ### Note: .env file does not uplode in any platform like github or any where

-- After updating the .env variable we will need to save this in the one object because some times if we directly use the .env variable then not work properly so for that we have to create a single object and inside it we can add all the environment variables. <br>
+- After updating the .env variable we will need to save this in the one object because some times if we directly use the .env variable then not work properly so for that we have to create a single object and inside it we can add all the environment variables.
  In Our Project we will create a saperate file at `src > conf > conf.js.`

 # Authentication using the Appwrite Services